Don't go too long without a car insurance policy — it could hurt you in the future.

-A non-standard company is, to put it simply, an insurance company specifically designed for drivers with high-risk rating factors.
-Bear in mind, however, that with non-standard companies, the same coverages you had once received might not be available to you.
-This could mean coverage not longer extending to rental cars, to “permissive users” — A.K.A people who use your vehicle irregularly but would be covered in the event of an accident — or other less than standard qualities.
-It’s always important, regardless of your company, to read the fine print thoroughly in order to understand what is and is not covered before purchasing a policy and paying your insurance premiums.
+A non-standard auto insurer is an insurance company specifically designed for drivers with high-risk rating factors.
+Bear in mind non-standard companies might not offer the same level of coverage you once received through a major insurer.
+This could mean coverage no longer extending to rental cars, to “permissive users” — people who use your vehicle irregularly but would be covered in the event of an accident — or other circumstances.
+It’s important to read the fine print to understand what is and is not covered before purchasing a policy and paying your insurance premiums.